commedesguzman/ux-ui-components-for-an-article/README.md

                         ELLE JULLIA DE GUZMAN 101173232

-A) table of contents (mdbootstrap.com)
+A) table of contents (scrollspy) (mdbootstrap.com)

     - fixed nav bar on top of the webpage.
-        - as user scrolls the bar will indicate which article the user is on. (using colour, bold letters)
+        - as user scrolls the bar will indicate which article the user is on. (using colour, and maybe bold letters)

 B) carousel for the images of all articles https://getbootstrap.com/docs/4.0/components/carousel/